decker-edu/decker/users-guide/decker-users-guide.md

 The positional parameters can be referenced in the macro definition as `:(1)`, `:(2)`, `:(3)`, ... (or `:(args)` for a sequence of all positional parameters), the attributes as `:(param1)` and `:(param")`.
-The code block content is available as `:(code)`.
+The code block content is available as `:(code)`. `:(rnd-id)` is a for each macro invocation randomly generated identifier that is suitable as an `id` value for HTML elements.
 The arguments are inserted into the parsed Pandoc AST nodes of the definition by simple string replacement.

 For example, the following macro definition